sellmerfud/awakening/README.md

 1. The scenario that you wish to play
 2. This side you wish to play (US or Jihadist)
 3. The difficulty level
-4. A name for you game (so you progress can be saved)
+4. A name for your game (so you progress can be saved)

 Your game is saved after each card play, plot resolution, etc.  You can use the `show plays` command to see the cards that have been played during the current turn.